shreyvarshney1/amazon-hackon-ctrl_alt_elites/README.md

 ### A Submission for `< HackOn > with Amazon 5.0` by Team `Ctrl + Alt + Elites`

-*(This is the title slide from your presentation.
-You should add it to your repo and link it here.)*

 ## 🚀 Elevator Pitch

 Our project is an **AI-Powered Trust & Safety Platform** designed to proactively enhance marketplace trust on Amazon.
 By leveraging a suite of intelligent microservices, we detect fraud, prevent the sale of counterfeit goods, and verify the authenticity of reviews in real-time.
 Our goal is to create a safer, more reliable ecosystem for millions of customers and sellers.